-1. Refer the student to either of the following: (i) A school-based or community-based attendance improvement program and (ii) the county children and youth agency for services or for possible disposition as a dependent child under the provisions of 42 Pa.C.S.
+- Refer the student to either of the following: (i) A school-based or community-based attendance improvement program and (ii) the Lycoming County Children and Youth Agency for services or for possible disposition as a dependent child under the provisions of 42 Pa.C.S.
 Ch.
-63 (relating to juvenile matters); and

-2. File a citation in the office of the appropriate judge against the person in parental relation who resides in the same household as the child.
+63 (relating to juvenile matters); and - 2.
+File a citation in the office of the appropriate judge against the person in parental relation who resides in the same household as the child.